Patch #2691

 Option to disable automated language-guessing based on HTTP_ACCEPT_LANGUAGE HTTP-header

-Added by Mischa The Evil over 3 years ago.
-Updated over 1 year ago.
+Added by Mischa The Evil about 15 years ago.
+Updated about 10 years ago.

 0%